DigitalDataServices/gis-cheatsheets/geodesy/overview.md

 ## US NAD 1927 State Plane Zones

-Click on the image to link to a basic map of all the NAD 1983 State Plane Zones in the United States.
-Each zone map tip includes a link to EPSG.io with filtered results to make finding associated EPSG/WKID codes easier.
-[![UTM Zones of the World](../.imgs/us_stateplane_nad27.png)](https://www.geowidgets.io/us-nad-1927-state-plane-zones/)
+Click on the image to link to a basic map of all the NAD 1983 State Plane Zones in the United States. *NOTE: Only Hawaii and Michigan have registered EPSG codes.
+Links to EPSG.io have been disabled* [![UTM Zones of the World](../.imgs/us_stateplane_nad27.png)](https://www.geowidgets.io/us-nad-1927-state-plane-zones/)

 <div align="right">Table of Contents: <a href="#contents">Section</a> | <a href="README.md#table-of-contents">Main</a></div>